mvpoirier/mvpoirier.github.io/_posts/2019-5-15-Hello-World.md

 The code is hosted on my personal GitHub repository @ <http://github.com/mvpoirier/>, and edited using [prose.io](https://prose.io).

 ### Reminder to Myself:
 To add more posts: go into /_posts/ and update the Hello World markdown file.
-For more instructions head over to the [Jekyll Now repository](https://github.com/barryclark/jekyll-now).
+For more instructions, check out the [Jekyll Now](https://github.com/barryclark/jekyll-now) GitHub repository.

 ### Testing with Code Blocks in Markdown
 The syntax highlighting was modified on the default Jekyll Now installation for proper line numbers using the [minimal-mistakes Jekyll theme](https://github.com/mmistakes/minimal-mistakes/tree/master/_sass/minimal-mistakes), by importing both the variables and syntax style sheets, then importing them appropriately in the base style.css sheet.